serraict/serraict.github.io/_posts/thoughts/2017-03-02-on-documentation.md

 These are some personal preferences of mine.
 You might like them too, or you might not.

- * Treat documentation as code.
+ * Treat formal documentation as code.
    Put it under source control.
    Create an automated build.
    Publish intermediate documentation